-Khushboo Shah (Class of 2022) is a first-year student at GU-Q and a CURA Administrative Fellow, where she assists with all administrative and departmental tasks at CIRS.
+Khushboo Shah (class of 2022) is a student at GU-Q and a CURA Administrative Fellow, where she assists with all administrative and departmental tasks at CIRS.
 For the 2018-2019 academic year, she also serves as Public Relations Officer for the SGA, and is directing DISEC committee for the Georgetown Model United Nations.
 She is interested in research pertaining to middle-eastern politics, and legal studies.
 Previously, she has also interned in Kyrgyz Republic, and at a news firm in Goa, India.

 Abdullah Ahmed (2013-2014)

 Abdullah Ahmed (class of 2016) graduated from GU-Q with a major in International Economics.
 He was an active member of the GU-Q community and served as the president of the Student Government Association during his senior year.
 As a student, Abdullah interned at the Qatar Development Bank, Silatech, and Mathaf Museum of Modern Art.
 He currently works for the Government of Qatar.

 Hazim Ali (2012-2014)

 Hazim Ali graduated from GU-Q as a member of the class of 2016.
 As a student, he gained professional experience by interning in corporate communications at Siemens.
 After completing his undergraduate degree, Hazim pursued a master's degree in Social Sciences at the University of Chicago.
 He currently works as senior writer at Qatar Foundation.

 Rawan Al-Khulaidi (class of 2018) majored in Culture and Politics at GU-Q. She served as a department assistant at CIRS.
 Rawan's research interests are focused mainly on different approaches to feminist discourse and specifically the contextualization of women within different religions.

 Tamim Al-Nuweiri (2011-2012)